Is it too late to ask the Crown Prosecution Service to drop the case?

 If you’ve read my previous posts of how to get the CPS to drop the case against you, you’ll know that the Crown has a duty to review the evidence against you before deciding whether the case should go to court.

 The CPS duty to review evidence is a continuing duty.
-That means the CPS should be assessing prosecution evidence in light of the Code for Crown Prosecutors – and if new issues with their evidence comes to light, they should look again at whether they’ve really got enough to go ahead.
+That means the CPS should be assessing prosecution evidence in light of the Code for Crown Prosecutors – and if new issues with their evidence come to light, they should look again at whether they’ve really got enough to go ahead.

 By burying your head in the sand, you could be missing a great opportunity